Far Cry 6 Benchmarks and Performance

 The GTX 1080 Ti again warrants a mention, as the result here doesn't really make sense.
 It has a lower minimum fps than the GTX 1060 6GB, and we'll be looking to retest the cards with updated drivers as soon as we're able.

 Depending on your GPU, 1440p ultra roughly equals 4K medium performance, but now we get even more oddities, particularly with the minimum fps on the Nvidia GPUs.
-Again, this is pretty clearly driver issues that are likely to be ironed out, as the RTX 3080 had the highest average fps but a lower minimum fps than the next six Nvidia GPUs.
+Again, these are pretty clearly driver issues that are likely to be ironed out, as the RTX 3080 had the highest average fps but a lower minimum fps than the next six Nvidia GPUs.

 AMD's GPUs continue to hold the pole positions, and while the gap isn't quite as egregious as in Assassin's Creed Valhalla — another Ubisoft and AMD-promoted game that favors AMD's latest architecture — it's still larger than in most other recent games.

-This is also the first time the RTX 3090 has managed to deliver better performance than the RTX 3080 Ti.
+This is also the first time the RTX 3090 has delivered better performance than the RTX 3080 Ti.
 While 12GB VRAM should be enough, Far Cry 6 at ultra settings starts to benefit from having 16GB or more.

-Considering Far Cry 6 has clearly been hitting some CPU bottlenecks at 1080p so far, the penalty for enabling ray traced shadows and reflections perhaps isn't that bad.
-Part of that is thanks to the hybrid reflections that the game uses, combining SSR (screen space reflections) with RT to reduce the performance hit.
+Considering Far Cry 6 has clearly been hitting some CPU bottlenecks at 1080p so far, the penalty for enabling ray traced shadows and reflections perhaps aren't that bad.
+Of course, part of that is thanks to the hybrid reflections that the game uses, combining SSR (screen space reflections) with RT to reduce the performance hit.

 Considering the developers decided to not support ray tracing on the latest consoles, we were more than a bit surprised to see just how well Far Cry 6 runs with all the settings cranked to 11.
 Even the old RTX 2060 still managed to break 60 fps, which makes us wonder why Ubisoft didn't include RT (and FSR) on the PS5 and Xbox Series X — both of those should be more potent than the RX 6600 XT, which also delivered over 60 fps.

-We're planning to do some additional testing and look at CPU scaling, but we weren't able to get that done in time for the initial launch.
-Plus, we'll likely need to redo a lot of these tests once updated drivers come out and the game gets a few patches, but so far it looks like Far Cry 6 continues the series' legacy of being CPU limited.
+We're planning to do some additional testing and look at CPU scaling, but we couldn't get that done in time for the initial launch.
+Plus, we'll likely need to redo a lot of these tests once updated drivers come out and the game gets a few patches, but so far, it looks like Far Cry 6 continues the series' legacy of being CPU limited.

 We should note that the RT effects really aren't all that visually impressive.
 That partly explains the relatively small performance hit.
-There are certain things that look better with DXR enabled, but you can easily turn off all the ray tracing stuff and not really feel like you're missing out.
-SSR still provides simulated reflections on puddles and such, so all you get is a few other objects reflected that SSR doesn't handle.
+Certain things look better with DXR enabled, but you can easily turn off all the ray tracing stuff and not really feel like you're missing out.
+SSR still provides simulated reflections on puddles and such, so all you get are a few other objects reflected that SSR doesn't handle.

-The shadows on the other hand remain mostly a waste of computational effort in my book.
-Sure, they're likely more accurate, but the default shadowmapping techniques still look fine to my eyes.
-The result of doing less complex ray tracing work is that Nvidia's RT hardware in the RTX 30-series isn't able to shine quite so brightly, so AMD's top RX 6000 cards still hold the top spots.
+The shadows, on the other hand, remain mostly a waste of computational effort in my book.
+Sure, they're likely more accurate, but the default shadow mapping techniques still look fine to my eyes.
+The result of doing less complex ray tracing work is that Nvidia's RT hardware in the RTX 30-series cannot shine quite so brightly, so AMD's top RX 6000 cards still hold the top spots.

 And not to beat a dead horse, but drivers are yet again a concern for Nvidia.
 The RTX 3080 takes the top spot, at 1440p with DXR, which basically makes no sense.
 But the Nvidia GPUs are limited to under 90 fps by the CPU or some other factor, while AMD's GPUs can hit closer to 100 fps.